hero media

 a look inside Camellia Cottage, Hunter Valley

-The French-inspired interior of Camellia Cottage exudes a whimsical feel.
+Camellia Cottage’s French-inspired interior exudes a whimsical feel.

-Best for: The well-equipped kitchen and porch for outdoor dining also makes this a haven for groups of friends.
+Best for: The well-equipped kitchen and porch for outdoor dining also make this a haven for groups of friends.

 Camellia Cottage is a fairytale cottage with lots of heritage throwbacks as well as contemporary touches.
 The conveniently located cottage is just 10 minutes from Hunter Valley wineries and a short stroll to the main strip of Cessnock.
 From its French doors to its sash windows, stained glass and pretty, lilac trim, the charming holiday home is full of surprises.
 Take the indoor fireplace.
 The flower-filled vases.
 And the pretty camellia garden.
 Sleeps six.